aksingh002/game_code/README.md

-this is demo project that makes more sence
+this is my game code to make the thingh